stepper-motor/stepper_motor/README.md

 Is a useful tool for running stepped or iterative workflows inside your Rails application.

-## Installation

-Add the gem to the application's Gemfile, and then generate and run the migration

-    $ bundle add stepper_motor
-    $ bundle install
-    $ bin/rails g stepper_motor:install --uuid # Pass "uuid" if you are using UUID for your primary and foreign keys
-    $ bin/rails db:migrate

 ## Usage

 Define a workflow and launch your user into it: